hyperbrowser/genomic-hyperbrowser/README.md

 ```

 #### More than one output history element
-Galaxy ProTo support the creation of more than one history element, as in this code snippet:
+Galaxy ProTo supports the creation of more than one history element, as in this code snippet (Note: As of version 0.9, this functionality is not operational.
+We are working on a fix.):

 ```
 class MyTool(GeneralGuiTool):